-It was in front of the footballing world’s elite that Jurgen Klopp announced that he was joining the ‘Common Goal family’.
+It was in front of the footballing world’s elite that Jürgen Klopp, an adidas brand ambassador, announced he was joining the ‘Common Goal family’.
 That announcement came in October 2019 when the Liverpool boss chose to eschew the limelight and use his acceptance speech for the FIFA Best Men’s Coach of the Year award to announce the news.

 The former Borussia Dortmund manager told those present, and the millions watching at home, to ‘Google it’ if they didn’t know about the movement.
 And Google it they did, as the Common Goal website went into overdrive and crashed as a result of the Klopp effect.